akesh-0909/Recommendation-System/README.md

 Make sure you have the following installed:

 - Python (>=3.6)
-- Required Python packages: pandas, numpy, scikit-learn
+- Required Python packages: Streamlit

 ### Installation